Skip to Content

 Spot Friendly Configuration

-This option specifies whether a workload is compatible with cloudpilot ai’s Spot Scheduling, which allows workloads to run on spot instances that are often cheaper but may be terminated by the cloud provider with little notice.
+This option specifies whether a workload is compatible with CloudPilot AI’s Spot Scheduling, which allows workloads to run on spot instances that are often cheaper but may be terminated by the cloud provider with little notice.
 This configuration takes effect only if Rebalanceable is enabled.

 Min Non-Spot Replicas Configuration